Episode 029 | Casaloste - With Maria Giovanna: Wine is a living product, right from the start

 Visiting Maria Giovanna D’Orsi from the Casaloste winery in Panzano in Chianti

-She describes this moment with shining eyes:
+She describes this moment with sparkling eyes:

 „There is a vibrancy during this time — seeing how what is going to be wine is changing every moment, every day.
 It gives you that sense that wine is a living product since the very beginning.“